sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 <iframe src="https://player.vimeo.com/video/121404093" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+{% info %}
+SendGrid requires that your contacts have given you explicit permission to email them.
+We do not allow purchased or rented lists.
+Please see our [email policy](https://sendgrid.com/email_policy) for more details.
+{% endinfo %}

 Managing contacts is an integral part of your marketing campaigns lifecycle.
 From our [contacts]({marketing_campaigns_url}/contacts) page, you can add, upload, and delete your contacts.

 To add your contacts, just click the "Add List" or "Segment" button and then select your upload method.